rocktronica/OneFileCMS/readme.markdown

-# Current stable version: 3.4
+# Current stable version: 3.4.01

+### September 9, 2012

+- A couple minor fixes, and some code improvements & cleanup.

 ### Auguest 29, 2012